 The academic results of the academies is also a key performance indicator.
 Results that are usually monitored include Progress 8, Attainment 8 and Key stage 1 and 2 measures.

-GCSE and A-Level examinations were held for the first time since 2019 this year again along with primary school formal assessments.
+GCSE and A-Level examinations were held along with primary school formal assessments.